 - As an administrator, open an elevated command prompt.

-The Connector user must be created before running the script, as detailed in the prerequisites.
-There are also several Group Policies that affect system operation that may need manual configuration.
+The Connector user must be created before running the script.
+For more information, see Active Directory Prerequisites.
+There are several Group Policies that may need manual configuration.
 The script displays the status of these settings and, if needed, provides instructions on how to change them.

-- If your deployment includes VAs, from the command prompt, enter: cscript <filename>
+- If your deployment includes VAs, use the command:

-Using this parameter ensures that your connector will not subscribe to WMI events from the domain controller.
+forcenonvaparameter ensures that your connector does not subscribe to WMI events from the domain controller.

-If you do not specify any custom username, the script assumes the Connector account name to be OpenDNS_Connector.
+If you do not specify a custom username, the script assumes the Connector account name to be OpenDNS_Connector.

 The script displays your current configuration, then offers to auto-configure the domain controller for operation.
 If the auto-configure steps are successful, the script offers to registers the domain controller with the Umbrella dashboard.
 Registration only occurs if you accept this offer.